HamStudy/examtools-docs/content/docs/w5yi/checklist.md

 We use the following tools:
 * ExamTools of course.
 * Zoom Pro to run the session.
-  * We "record to ccloud or computer" and then save the mp4 file.
+  * We "record to cloud or computer" and then save the mp4 file.
 * Venmo, Cash App, Zelle and PayPal to collect exam fees.
 * My bank account to send exam payment to the W5YI/VEC.  ( most VE's get a Debit card and send the info to W5YI to charge Exam fees to)